 Q: What is Newark Print Shop?
 Tell us what you do and how people can get involved or see art.
 Who is involved?
 Who makes it all happen?

 A: Newark Print Shop (NPS) is a community fine art printmaking studio in Downtown Newark, NJ.
 Founded in August 2012, our goal is to support the fine art of printmaking by providing affordable and accessible workspace, educational programming through classes and workshops, and exhibition space dedicated to the fine art of prints.

-The foundation of our shop and the best way for people to get involved is to come to our open studio program called "PRINT CLUB", which is offered every Wednesday night from 6-10pm.
-During print club, you will be exposed to a group of dedicated printmakers who can assist beginners in the various processes of printmaking that we are equipped for, including silkscreen, letterpress, and etching.
+The foundation of our shop and the best way for people to get involved is to come to our open studio program called "PRINT CLUB", which is offered every Wednesday night from 6-10 pm.
+During the print club, you will be exposed to a group of dedicated printmakers who can assist beginners in the various processes of printmaking that we are equipped for, including silkscreen, letterpress, and etching.

 Q: How did it begin?
 Every cool project usually has a great origin story- what was the inspiration or process that led to NPS being what it is today?

 A: Newark Print Shop began in my former artist studio on Broad Street in Downtown Newark.
 After setting up my studio with print equipment I wrote a grant to support a printmaking workshop series for a small group of Newark high school students.
 With the support of the Newark Arts Council, students learned about papermaking, printmaking, and book arts.

 Local artists in the community began asking me about the opportunity to use my space to learn printmaking as well, and the idea for an open studio night was born.
 A small flier exhibited at the Newark Public Library revealing the existence of a Newark Print Club decades ago confirmed this vision and every Wednesday night was coined Print Club as artists gathered around the studio to make prints.